metasikander/www.BitcoinHivemind.com/faq/index.md

 Responses:

 1. Obviously, the Attack Profit here is defined by 3 inputs: the cash influx for attacking today (call this "Defect"), the stream of payments in the future for honest judges (call this "Conform"), and the discount rate used to reconcile the fact that these payments are taking place at different times (call this “r”).
 There are severe problems with all 3 inputs: ‘Defect’ can skyrocket unexpectedly as a market becomes popular, ‘Conform’ can collapse on news about the future of the protocol or judge-industry-competitiveness, and r will change with the Judge’s preferences (if a Judge wants to retire and leave the Judging industry, r can become infinite).
 This uncertainty means that it is practically impossible to guarantee today that a given Decision will have negative Attack Profit (ie, not be attacked) at the time of Judgement.
 2. The first problem with this is that there is little to truly prevent the feed operators from colluding to lie (which is unacceptable).
 By buying cheap shares and reporting falsely, feed operators can reap substantial profit (InTrade's Barack Obama market expired with 20 million USD volume).
 If feeds are anonymous this attack is easier to finish, if they are non-anonymous this attack is easier to start.
 With a low number of feed operators, that have brands/customer-support-contact info, a clear reason to work together, and a clear payoff, they will either collude, or create chaos by falsely accusing each other of attempting-to-collude.
 Secondly, non-cross-validated/centralized sources are fragile, and can be corrupted, hacked, closed by authorities, etc. Thirdly, this attack does not allow the feed operators to 'retire' and choose to do something else.
-In Truthcoin, one wants to keep one's reputation-tokens as "clean" as possible, so that one can eventually sell them, but with systems like these, there is no safe way to cash out, so one profits by making one's last report a lie, and lying about when one plans to make a 'last report'.
+In Hivemind, one wants to keep one's reputation-tokens as "clean" as possible, so that one can eventually sell them, but with systems like these, there is no safe way to cash out, so one profits by making one's last report a lie, and lying about when one plans to make a 'last report'.
 Fourth, it is complex to choose a method for determining the feed-sources and deciding what to do if they break or start lying, in a way that cannot itself be gamed (ie with me falsely saying that you are a bad feed operator and you should be ignored).
 3. This requires trust and provides no method for cashing-out that trust.
 Again, a 20 million payday today for one lie is very persuasive, against an uncertain future stream of small fee payments.
 This strategy is already used by the service [Reality Keys](https://www.realitykeys.com/), and may be effective in a low-cost environment where many specific contracts are needed.
 4. Same problem, attacker simply trades on the losing side before lying.
 This is unblockable, and attempts to block it will let clever traders 'fake out' rivals by buying up losing shares last minute to tinker against the countermeasure.
 5. Although I was working with this idea for awhile, its not as good as one might think, because in Nash Equilibrium you still need an incorruptible way of determining outcomes (for the holdouts [even if it were never be used on-path, the game theory requires that the off-path reasoning be persuasive]).
 Furthermore, one holdout can cause you to have to research the issue, and once you've done that, it costs nothing to re-use that research for all other traders in that market.
 So a losing trader can easily force the administrator to research his claim, if the administrator is not prepared for the possibility that he will be required to research ALL claims, than this can be gamed strategically by buying a small amount of every losing claim.